 Based on information gained in phase 1 culminating in the Commission issue identification and prioritization workshop (see Section 1.9), the Commission Engineer and the Administrator will draft text detailing the priority issues to be addressed by the Plan.
-The Commission Engineer and the Administrator will work with the PSC, Commission and Planning TAC to draft and revise measurable goals to address the priority issues.
+The Commission Engineer and the Administrator will work with the Commission to draft and revise measurable goals to address the priority issues with input from the PSC and Planning TAC.
 We will correlate goals to specific issues to better allow for measurement of Plan progress.